Skip to main content

 Example clinical scenario

 A baby girl was born at 37 weeks with a birth weight of 4.1kgs.
 Her blood glucose was two millimoles per litre (2mmol/L) and for five months she required ongoing treatment with diazoxide and chlorothiazide.
-Her mother was diagnosed with diabetes at 28 years of age and is insulin treated.
+Her mother had been diagnosed with diabetes at 28 years of age and is insulin treated.
 She was also born macrosomic and required treatment for low glucose levels post-delivery.
 The maternal grandfather was diagnosed with type 2 diabetes at the age of 35 and was treated with low doses of sulphonylureas.

 When to consider genomic testing